Territories of Australia

 Norfolk Island is an external Australian territory in the Pacific Ocean about 1,600km northeast of Sydney.
 It is one of Australia's most geographically isolated communities and oldest territories.

 The Cocos (Keeling) Islands are located in the Indian Ocean, 2936 kilometers north-west of Perth and 1270 kilometers south-west of Jakarta, Indonesia.

 The Territory of Ashmore and Cartier Islands comprises West, Middle and East Islands of the Ashmore Reef, Cartier Island and the 12 nautical mile territorial sea generated by these islands.

 The Coral Sea Islands Territory is made up of the islands situated in an area of approximately 780,000 square kilometres of the Coral Sea extending from the outer edge of the Great Barrier Reef.

-The Department of the Environment has responsibility for the Territory of Heard and McDonald Islands.
+The Department of the Environment and Energy has responsibility for the Territory of Heard and McDonald Islands.